Full-Duplex Communication for ISAC: Joint Beamforming and Power Optimization: Simulation Results

 \subsection{Simulation Results}

-In this subsection, the performance of the proposed algorithms is evaluated. {As exemplified in \cite{A.Maiod2008Code}, the authors provided an analytical expression of the target detection probability for the generalized likelihood ratio test detector in a radar system.
+In this subsection, the performance of the proposed algorithms is evaluated.
+As exemplified in \cite{A.Maiod2008Code}, the authors provided an analytical expression of the target detection probability for the generalized likelihood ratio test detector in a radar system.
 Invoking the results in \cite[Eq.
 (4) \& Eq.
-(6)]{A.Maiod2008Code}, we present the receiver operating characteristic (ROC) curves with different radar SINRs in Fig. \ref{fig:ROC}.} It is shown that the detection performance depends on the radar SINR and higher detection probability can be achieved with the growth of SINR.
-Thereby, the sensing performance in terms of the detection probability of the considered system can be guaranteed by setting a relatively large sensing SINR requirement.
+(6)]{A.Maiod2008Code}, we evaluate the target detection probability with different radar SINRs and false alarm probabilities in Fig. \ref{fig:P_detection}.
+It is found that given a desired value of the false alarm probability, the detection performance depends on the radar SINR, and a higher detection probability is achieved with the growth of SINR.
+Thereby, the sensing performance in terms of the detection probability of the system is ensured by setting a relatively large sensing SINR requirement.

-Fig. \ref{fig:iteration} illustrates the convergence performances of Algorithm \ref{alg:minP} and Algorithm \ref{alg:minPSC}.
-First, it can be found that with different numbers of users, both algorithms typically converge within 10 iterations.
+Fig. \ref{fig:iteration} illustrates the convergence performances of Algorithm~\ref{alg:minP} and Algorithm~\ref{alg:minPSC}.
+First, it is found that with different numbers of users, both the algorithms typically converge within 6 iterations.
 Moreover, it is seen that the power consumption increases with the growth of the number of users, since more transmit power is needed to guarantee the more stringent communication requirements.
-On the other hand, concerning the curves with $L$ = 0 that correspond to the special case discussed in Section III-C, it is seen that Algorithm \ref{alg:minP} and Algorithm \ref{alg:minPSC} share the same convergence speed and objective value.
-Recalling that Algorithm \ref{alg:minPSC} admits a much lower computational complexity per iteration than that of Algorithm \ref{alg:minP}, the complexity advantage of Algorithm \ref{alg:minPSC} is verified.
+On the other hand, concerning the curves with $L$ = 0 that correspond to the special case discussed in Section III-C, it is seen that Algorithm~\ref{alg:minP} and Algorithm~\ref{alg:minPSC} share the same convergence speed and objective value.
+Recalling that Algorithm~\ref{alg:minPSC} admits a lower computational complexity per iteration than that of Algorithm~\ref{alg:minP}, the complexity advantage of Algorithm~\ref{alg:minPSC} is verified.

-In Fig. \ref{fig:beampattern}, we show the beampattern gain achieved by Algorithm \ref{alg:minP} for solving (\ref{prob:minP}).
-The beampattern gain, according to \cite{C.Tsinos2021JSTSP}, is defined by $\frac{|(\mathbf u^*)^H \mathbf A(\theta) \mathbf x^*|^2}{\sigma^2_r (\mathbf u^*)^H \mathbf u^*}$, where $\mathbf u^*$ and $\mathbf x^*$ represent the optimized radar receive beamformer and the transmit signal, respectively.
-Obviously, it is seen that the main beam is allocated to the target at direction $\theta_0 = 0^{\circ}$ and two relatively deep nulls are placed towards the interferers.
-This indicates the effectiveness of the proposed algorithm.
-Moreover, when the number of the transceiver antennas increases from 8 to 12, lower power consumption and more precise beampattern can be constructed due to additional DoFs brought by the larger antenna arrays.
+In what follows, we show the beampattern gain regarding the radar functionality achieved by Algorithm~\ref{alg:minP}.
+Based on the optimized radar receive beamformer $\mathbf u^*$, which has been normalized as $\| \mathbf u^*\|=1$, and the transmit signal $\mathbf x^*$, we define the following beampatterns